Radiation - pelvis - discharge

-When you have radiation treatment for cancer, your body goes through some changes.
+When you have radiation treatment for cancer, your body goes through changes.

-Woman may have:
+Women may have:

 Both men and women may lose interest in sex.

 When you have radiation treatment, colored markings are drawn on your skin.
 Do not remove them.
 These show where to aim the radiation.
 If they come off, do not redraw them.
 Tell your doctor instead.